Why Invest in Brazil?

 Increasing Ecotourism

-Ecotourism is increasing rapidly in the North East of Brazil and Ecocity Brasil is destined to become the largest eco-friendly residential beach resort in Brazil.
+Ecotourism is increasing rapidly in the Northeast of Brazil.
 The area and development will have the full support of both the national and federal governments who are keen to promote the area for ecotourism and sustainable property development.
 Ecotourism is one of the world’s fastest growing industries predicted to expand by 25% over the next 6 years and worth an impressive US$473.6 billion per annum (Source: International Ecotourism Society).

 Buoyant All-year Round Tourism